tendzin-community/tendzin-node/README.md

 })
 ```

-Transaction ids are also supported to make you requests idempotent:
+Transaction ids are also supported to make your requests idempotent:

 ```js
 var id = 'c360e637-683f-4198-9c39-e73e81bbe232'